Blog Home Goods

 • Removes the need to choose between a social layout and a functional one

-• Adds a design element that breaks up a potentially monotonous open room
+• Adds a design element that breaks up a potentially monotonous open space

-Best for: Open-plan ground floors, new-build homes, and families who use their dining and living spaces in very different ways.
+Best for: Open-plan ground floors, newly built homes, and families who use their dining and living spaces in very different ways.

 Placement GoalRecommended Divider TypeIdeal Height